Working in Games

 Collaboration and iteration are daily facts of life.
 Working closely with area designers and artists always yields better results than working alone.
 Lone-wolfing an assignment is a good way to avoid new ways of thinking and create future bugs.

 Even though I get to be a Narrative Designer, that doesn't mean I'm the only one telling a story.
 All of my co-workers are telling a story.
 They just use different tools.

 Narrative Design is hard work under tight deadlines.
 We wrestle with the competing objectives of writing impactful characters and offering player choice while also keeping the word count to a minimum.

 Writing is cheap to develop, expensive to translate, time-consuming to record, and often disruptive to gameplay, so you can always depend on someone petitioning to trim it back.

 Writing is more malleable than art or animation, so Narrative Designers are often at the vanguard when sudden, unexpected changes need to be made.
 That can be a very vulnerable position.
-I've lost a ton of work to forces outside of my control.

 I love my role, the atmosphere, the team, but yes - it's also still a job, and it comes with everything you might associate with a job.

 Beyond messaging the occasional Narrative Designer on Twitter to tell them I admire their work or enjoyed their latest game, I really don't.
 I'm not much of a social butterfly.
 That said... don't be like me.
 Do what works for you.